MOD-ASL/SimulationPlugins/README.md

 MEMO
 ----------------------------------------
 1. shared_ptr: make_shared function will not generate a pointer point to the input variable.
 Instead, this function will copy the input variable to a new address and makes a pointer point to the new address.
+2. For c++ compiler, it is OK that you define a method(function) in the class in the header file, but you don't specify it in the .cc file.
+However it is not ok in gazebo.
+It will show a symbol undefined error.